softlion/XamarinFormsGesture/README.md

 # Quick start
 Add the above nuget package to your Xamarin Forms project (only the netstandard one is enough).

-In your platform projects (android,ios,uwp), before initializing xamarin forms, call `PlatformGestureEffect.Init()` to force the discovery of this extension by the Xamarin Forms plugin engine.
+In your platform projects (android,ios,uwp), before initializing xamarin forms, call `Vapolia.Lib.Effects.PlatformGestureEffect.Init();` to force the discovery of this extension by the Xamarin Forms plugin engine.

 The views on which the gesture is applied should have the property **IsEnabled="True"** and **InputTransparent="False"** which activates user interaction on them.